ibexa/documentation-user/docs/getting_started/discover_ui.md

 ![Top bar with site context selector](img/top_bar.png "Top bar with site context selector")

 E\.
-[Notification](notifications.md) icon that informs you about incoming assignments or requests, for example, when another user invites you to preview their work or when items are assigned for [your review](../content_management/workflow_management/editorial_workflow.md#review-queue)
+[Notification](notifications.md) icon that informs you about incoming assignments or requests, for example, when items are assigned for [your review](editorial_workflow.md#review-queue)

 F\.
 User avatar with a drop-down menu with access to [user profile and settings](get_started.md#view-and-edit-user-profile)